alexjsmac/switch-jockey/README.md

     // contrast=0
     // movement=0
     ```
-4. Now in the app you can just select your folder of shaders and they should load and be displayed.
+4. Now in the app you can upload your folder of shaders and they should load and be displayed.